psaux-it/woocommerce-aras-kargo/README.md

 ## What are the supported workflows?
 ![mermaid-diagram-20210714032040](https://user-images.githubusercontent.com/25556606/125541661-f8a05b42-c174-4bfb-81c9-84e01036a1f6.png)

-In default workflow if the cargo on the way (tracking number generated on ARAS end) we update order status processing to completed.
+In default workflow if the cargo on the way (tracking number generated on ARAS end) automation will update order status processing to completed.
 If you use default workflow there is no need to create any custom order status.

 ![mermaid-diagram-20210714032102](https://user-images.githubusercontent.com/25556606/125541613-e1232826-72ad-4555-98cc-5e1b79c8e352.png)